 - Concentration Funding - The third level of funding is equal to 50 percent of the entire base.
 However, this funding is only received if a district's enrollment of English language learners, low income students and foster youths exceeds 55 percent of its total enrollment.
 IUSD does not receive this third level of funding, because its enrollment does not exceed the 55 percent threshold.

-On March 25, 2016, the California Department of Education (CDE) released the 2015-16 Local Control Funding Formula (LCFF) State Priorites Snapshot and the 2015-16 LCFF Funding Snapshot.
-This is the second year that the CDE has produced the State Priorities snapshot and the third year for the Funding snapshot.
+The California Department of Education (CDE) has released the 2015-16 Local Control Funding Formula (LCFF) State Priorites Snapshot and the 2016-17 LCFF Funding Snapshot.
 The snapshot graphically displays three years of LCFF data elements based on three state priority areas:

 - Student Achievement